 Protecting children and families

 In March 2018, the Court granted Becket’s motion to intervene in the lawsuit on behalf of St. Vincent Catholic Charities, Shamber Flore and the Buck family.
-Becket has requested the court to dismiss this needless lawsuit.
-Oral argument took place on July 12, with a decision expected in August 2018.
+Becket asked the court to dismiss this unnecessary lawsuit, but in September 2018 the court decided the case should go forward.

 Importance to religious liberty